frederikgram/CQplot/README.md

 # CQplot - Automatically measure code-quality progression

-CQplot uses pylinter, to automatically lint and plot python files in a given codebase, to their last-modified date.
-This data is then used to create a 2D Plot.
+CQplot automatically finds every .py and .pywn file in a given codebase, hereafter it uses pylinter, to score the files.
+And then it collects the date which the file was lastly modified.

+This data is used to create a 2D scatterplot using matplotlib.